 Legal / Notary Fees

-Your lawyer or notary handles title transfer, mortgage registration, and all the paperwork.
-Budget $1,200–$2,500 depending on complexity.
+Your lawyer or notary handles title transfer, mortgage registration, and closing documentation.
+Budgeting $1,200–$2,500 is a common range, depending on complexity.

 Home Inspection